-The last one mentioned, the salvation of souls, is the primary goal of the spread of Christianity.
+The last one mentioned, the salvation of souls is the primary goal of the spread of Christianity.
 All the other benefits listed are basically just by-products of what Christianity has often brought when applied to daily living.
-When Jesus Christ took upon Himself the form of man, He imbued mankind with a dignity and inherent value that had never been dreamed of before.
-Whatever Jesus touched or whatever He did transformed that aspect of human life.
+When Jesus Christ took upon Himself the form of man, He imbued mankind with dignity and inherent value that had never been dreamed of before.
+Whatever Jesus touched or whatever He did transform that aspect of human life.
 Many people will read about the innumerable small incidents in the life of Christ while never dreaming that those casually mentioned “little” things were to transform the history of humankind.”

 As the true Church of Jesus Christ, we have the right to ask CIMI to account for their THEOLOGY and FECUNDITY as a Church in light of over 2000 years of Christian Orthodoxy and History.